ammen99/clang-format-auto-infer/README.md

 space more effectively.
 *   `--plot-fitness`: Visualize the best fitness score over time for each island using `matplotlib`.
 *   `-j`, `--jobs <int>`: Number of parallel jobs to run for fitness calculation (default: `1`).
 Each job will operate on a separate temporary copy of your repository.
 Increase this to utilize more CPU cores.
+*   `--start-config-file <file_path>`: Path to an existing `.clang-format` file to use as the initial configuration for optimization.
+If this option is not provided, the tool will start with the default configuration obtained from `clang-format --dump-config`.

 ### Example Usage
 To optimize the `clang-format` configuration for a repository located at `/home/user/my_project`, using the generated JSON values and a forced options YAML,